Barred grass snake: Feeding

 Barred grass snakes are semi-aquatic and prey mainly on amphibians, especially common toads and common frogs; they also eat fish, some small land mammals and nestling birds, and may occasionally take ants and their larvae.
-Captive snakes have been observed taking earthworms offered by hand, but dead prey items are never taken.
-The snake will search actively for prey, often on the edges of the water, using sight and smell (using their Jacobson's organ).
-They consume prey live without using constriction.
+Captive snakes have been observed accepting earthworms offered by hand, but they never take dead prey items.
+The snake actively searches for prey, often on the edges of the water, using its Jacobson's organ to detect smells and sights.
+They consume live prey without using constriction.

 Hibernation

-Since barred grass snakes inhabit the cooler climate of northern Europe and Great Britain and live near bodies of water, they will spend a significant portion of the year hibernating, typically throughout the coldest months.
+Barred grass snakes inhabit cooler climates such as those in northern Europe and Great Britain.
+They live near bodies of water and spend a significant portion of the year hibernating, typically throughout the coldest months.
 Hibernation periods can begin as early as October, when temperatures start to drop, and may last until April.
-They will find any sort of shelter where they can seek refuge from the harsh weather, or may burrow underground in order to maintain a stable body temperature, and remain there during hibernation.
+They either seek shelter to protect themselves from harsh weather conditions or burrow underground to maintain a stable body temperature during hibernation.

 Habitat

-Barred grass snakes are strong swimmers and may be found close to freshwater, although there is evidence individual snakes often do not need bodies of water throughout the entire season.
+Barred grass snakes are strong swimmers and can be found near freshwater.
+However, there is evidence that individual snakes do not always require bodies of water throughout the entire season.

-The preferred habitat appears to be open woodland and "edge" habitat, such as field margins and woodland borders, as these may offer adequate refuge while still affording ample opportunity for thermoregulation through basking.
-Pond edges are also favoured and the relatively high chance of observing this secretive species in such areas may account for their perceived association with ponds and water.
+The preferred habitat appears to be open woodland and "edge" habitats, such as the edges of fields and woodlands.
+These areas offer adequate refuge while still affording ample opportunity for thermoregulation through basking.
+Pond edges are also favoured and the relatively high likelihood of observing this elusive species in such areas may explain why they are associated with ponds and water.
 Barred grass snakes also inhabit gardens and parks in their native range, as well as dry grasslands.

-Barred grass snakes, as with most reptiles, are at the mercy of the thermal environment and need to overwinter in areas which are not subject to freezing.
-Thus they typically spend the winter underground where the temperature is relatively stable.
+Like most reptiles, barred grass snakes are at the mercy of the thermal environment and need to overwinter in areas that do not freeze.
+They typically spend the winter underground, where the temperature is relatively stable.